The Communications Center is the primary point of contact for

 hang up until the dispatcher advises you to do so.
 If you have a

 need for a police officer and it is not an emergency, then

 please use our non-emergency phone number (559) 896-2525.

 When you call 9-1-1, your address and telephone number

-information is automatically displayed on a computer screen.
-Dispatchers will ask you for this information
+information is automatically displayed and the Dispatchers will ask you

 What is NOT an Emergency

 Time-delayed reports with no suspect